 Born and raised in New York, Michelle has lived a multi-faceted life as a performing artist.
-She grew up a child of the theater having made her earliest stage debut in a stage production of “Noah’s Ark” with James Earl Jones.
-She trained in classical ballet as a student at Balanchine’s School of American Ballet, and at The San Francisco Ballet School.
-After an injury sidelined her career aspirations, she worked as an actor in regional and New York theatre, in voice-over and film.
+She grew up a child of the theater making her earliest stage debut in a production of “Noah’s Ark” with James Earl Jones.
+She trained in classical ballet as a student at Balanchine’s School of American Ballet and at The San Francisco Ballet School.
+After an injury sidelined her career aspirations as a dancer, she worked as an actor in regional and New York theatre, in voiceover animation and television.

-Michelle received her Bachelor of Arts degree from New York University, Gallatin Division of Individualized Study.
-With a double major focusing on Music and Comparative Literature, she was afforded the opportunity to study music and theater in London, Prague, Venezuela, Brazil, South Africa, Kenya, India, Malaysia, Hong Kong, China, Taiwan and Japan.
-Michelle was an M.F.A. degree candidate at Actors Studio Program at The New School under the tutelage of Arthur Penn, Ellen Burstyn and Estelle Parsons.
+Michelle received her Bachelor of Arts degree from New York University Gallatin School of Individualized Study.
+Her multi-interdisciplinary education focused on Music Performance, Comparative Literature and World Theater.
+This allowed her the opportunity to study globally in London, Prague, Venezuela, Brazil, South Africa, Kenya, India, Malaysia, Hong Kong, China, Taiwan and Japan.
+Her undergraduate senior colloquium, entitled, “Finding The Light: World Literature, Theatre and Music of the Oppressed”, focused on artistic freedom and creative expression amidst totalitarian suppression in post-war Europe, Asia, and Apartheid-era South Africa.
+Following graduation, Michelle was awarded a scholarship as an M.F.A. degree candidate at The Actors Studio Program at The New School under the tutelage of Arthur Penn, Ellen Burstyn and Estelle Parsons.